nahid/apify-site/content/docs/api-testing/assertions.md

 title: "Test Assertions"
 ---

-Apify provides comprehensive assertion capabilities using C# expressions to validate API responses.
+Apify provides comprehensive assertion capabilities using ES6(JavaScript) expressions to validate API responses.
 Assertions are defined in the `Tests` array of your API test definition.

 ## What are Assertions?